awsdocs/aws-net-developer-guide/doc_source/net-dg-install-assemblies.rst

     #.
 Go to |sdk-net|_.

     #.
-In the :guilabel:`Downloads` section, choose :guilabel:`AWS SDK for .NET` to download the
+In the :guilabel:`Downloads` section, choose :guilabel:`Download MSI Installer` to download the
        installer.

     #.
 To start installation, run the downloaded installer and follow the on-screen instructions.